Kieran-Lock/XtermGUI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-ConsoleGUI is available on [PyPI](https://pypi.org/).
-To use it in your project, run:
+ConsoleGUI is available on [PyPI](https://pypi.org/), under the name `XtermGUI` To use it in your project, run:

 ```
-pip install ConsoleGUI
+pip install XtermGUI
 ```

 To install specific previous versions, take a look at the version history, locate the version tag (vX.Y.Z), and run:

 ```
-pip install ConsoleGUI==X.Y.Z
+pip install Xterm==X.Y.Z
 ```